MichaelRFairhurst/dust/README.md

 - [ ] investigate adding support for coverage in AOT apps, which will speed up running fuzz cases
 - [ ] improve error handling for cases where the dart VM crashes etc
-- [ ] add a timeout that's considered a failure
 - [ ] [try different fuzz mutation techniques](https://lcamtuf.blogspot.com/2014/08/binary-fuzzing-strategies-what-works.html)
 - [ ] auto-snapshot scripts for users
 - [ ] improve coverage %